Juneyy/Miscellaneous/README.md

 # Miscellaneous
-Collection of mini-work to understand deep learning
+Collection of class assignments and mini-project to understand deep learning